Types of Degrees Interior Architecture Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Interiors appeals to people across the globe.
-About 7.1% of those with this major are international students.
+Students from other countries are interested in Interiors, too.
+About 6.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia